MJK2024/ARV/README.md

 # ARV
-A description about automatic recirculation valve in both dynamic and static processes
+A description about automatic recirculation valve in dynamic and static situation